Skip to main content

 Latest position:

-• The Bureau agrees with LRC’s recommendation that the existing provisions on adverse possession should be retained under the current deeds registration system.
+In consultation with the Lands Department (“LandsD”) and the Land Registry (“LR”), the Bureau has stated that: “The Bureau agrees with LRC’s recommendation that the existing provisions on adverse possession should be retained under the current deeds registration system.

-• The LRC recommended that the law of adverse possession under the registered land system should be recast upon implementation of the Land Titles Ordinance (“LTO”) (Cap 585) in future.
+The LRC recommended that the law of adverse possession under the registered land system should be recast upon implementation of the Land Titles Ordinance (“LTO”) (Cap 585) in future.
 As a matter of principle, the Bureau welcomes the suggestion to give certainty to private land ownership through appropriate means to complement the title registration regime.
 In this regard, the Government has been actively liaising with stakeholders on the proposal of implementing the title registration system of the LTO on newly granted land first.
 The Development Bureau briefed the Development Panel of the LegCo in December 2022 that as part of this proposal of implementing the title registration system, the Government will examine the feasibility of dis-applying adverse possession laws on newly granted land to be covered by the title registration system in future, to dovetail with the principle of giving certainty to land title under the LTO.
-The relevant proposal, together with the amendment bill for the LTO, is expected to be submitted for LegCo’s scrutiny in the second half of 2024.
+The relevant proposal, together with the amendment bill for the LTO, is expected to be submitted for LegCo’s scrutiny in the first half of 2025.

-• The LRC Report suggests that the land boundary problem in the New Territories should be best dealt with together and in the context with the implementation of the LTO.
+The LRC Report suggests that the land boundary problem in the New Territories should be best dealt with together and in the context with the implementation of the LTO.
 Currently, LandsD administers a voluntary submission arrangement for authorised land surveyors to submit land boundary information under the Code of Practice of the Land Survey Ordinance (Cap 473).
 The Bureau takes note of LRC’s recommendation, and will keep in view the situation and the need for review.

-• There are also recommendations in the LRC Report for legislative amendments to the Limitation Ordinance (Cap 347) to clarify legal principles on adverse possession and overrule past judicial decisions.
+There are also recommendations in the LRC Report for legislative amendments to the Limitation Ordinance (Cap 347) to clarify legal principles on adverse possession and overrule past judicial decisions.
 In general, the Government adopts a cautious approach on interfering with established legal principles and judicial decisions.
 At this stage, the Bureau does not see a pressing need to take forward the suggested legislative amendments.
 The Bureau will however continue to keep in view the legal developments and review such need when and where necessary.

-• The Bureau agrees with LRC’s recommendation against devising a statutory presumption or assignment to the effect that the adverse possessor become liable under the covenants in the Government lease, and LRC’s recommendation against changing the law on adverse possession on “Tso” land.
+The Bureau agrees with LRC’s recommendation against devising a statutory presumption or assignment to the effect that the adverse possessor become liable under the covenants in the Government lease, and LRC’s recommendation against changing the law on adverse possession on “Tso” land.

-• The Bureau will continue to keep in view the development of the law on adverse possession in Hong Kong and overseas jurisdictions, and conduct review when and where necessary.
-For general public education, the Bureau has disseminated information on its website to promote the awareness of landowners of the implications if they sleep on their own rights, and on the importance of proper management and custody of their own land in protecting it from adverse possession by others.
+The Bureau will continue to keep in view the development of the law on adverse possession in Hong Kong and overseas jurisdictions, and conduct review when and where necessary.
+For general public education, the Bureau has disseminated information on its website to promote the awareness of landowners of the implications if they sleep on their own rights, and on the importance of proper management and custody of their own land in protecting it from adverse possession by others.”

-60 Review of substantive sexual offences (December 2019) Security Bureau The Bureau has stated that: “The Government will study the recommendations contained in the two relevant Law Reform Commission’s reports (the reports on Review of substantive sexual offences and Sentencing and Related Matters in the Review of Sexual Offences) in tandem, and make reference to the development of relevant legislation in overseas jurisdictions to formulate specific legislative amendment proposals.
-The Government will conduct public consultation on proposed legislative amendments in due course and submit the proposals to the LegCo for consideration.”
+The Bureau has stated that: “The Government is studying the recommendations contained in the two relevant Law Reform Commission’s reports (the reports on Review of substantive sexual offences and Sentencing and Related Matters in the Review of Sexual Offences) in tandem.
+As the report on Review of substantive sexual offences involves over 70 recommendations, covering various complex legal principles and issues, it has to be studied carefully and holistically.
+The Government will make reference to the development of relevant legislation in overseas jurisdictions to formulate specific amendment proposals.

 Government response